Use Your Fear To Serve You

 Fear is a potent energy source – it’s up to us to decide how to channel it.
 Instead of letting it immobilize you, use it as motivation to take action.

 Create a plan of action that aligns with your goals and values, breaking it down into manageable steps.
-Focus on the task, using fear as fuel to propel you forward with purpose and determination.
+Focus on the task, using apprehension as fuel to propel you forward with purpose and determination.

 When you encounter obstacles on your journey, instead of letting them defeat you, see them as opportunities for growth and learning.